hapijs/h2o2/README.md

 The proxy handler object has the following properties:

 * `host` - upstream service host to proxy requests to.
-It will have the same path as the cliet request.
+It will have the same path as the client request.
 * `port` - upstream service port.
 * `protocol` - protocol to use when making the request to the proxied host:
     * 'http'